 Plastic Bag Tax

-Beginning on January 1, 2022, a five-cent ($0.05) tax will be instituted on the sale of disposable plastic bags provided to customers in grocery stores, convenience stores, and drugstores in the City of Roanoke.
+Beginning on January 1, 2022, the City of Roanoke will implement a five-cent ($0.05) tax on disposable plastic bags provided to customers in grocery stores, convenience stores, and drugstores within City limits.

 Plastic Bag Tax Information and Overview